dahljo/bcmeter/README.md

 bcMeter.py is the python script which saves the data as csv /interface contains a simple d3.js interface for reading out the csv file

-visualizations of the pcb and case:
+renderings of the pcb and case

 ![bcmeter-tht](https://user-images.githubusercontent.com/87074315/124761537-337b2780-df32-11eb-83bd-753e4972f371.jpg)
 ![bcmeter-smd](https://user-images.githubusercontent.com/87074315/124761541-3413be00-df32-11eb-88a7-5631a5a1f0b4.jpg)